SharePoint/sp-dev-docs/docs/solution-guidance/portal-performance.md

 - Performance is Feature #1.
 - Core component of the overall client-side framework; to be leveraged by all custom client-side web applications and components for consistency and performance.
-- Fulfill data requests via the client-side data cache; if a cache miss occurs, execute the client-to-server data fetch.
+- Fulfill data requests via a data cache; if a cache miss occurs, execute the client-to-server data fetch.
 - Fetch the server data via an asynchronous client-to-server AJAX call (never use a synchronous call).
 - Reduce cascading call failures by re-using stale data when/if a data request fails.
 - Honor request throttling responses and adjust behavior accordingly.
-- Store the server data response in the client-side cache using a minimal, request-independent JSON representation.
+- Store the server data response in the cache using a minimal, request-independent JSON representation.
 - Support transient and durable storage options.
 - Use transient storage for personal data and durable storage for shared data.
 - Support absolute and sliding expiration policies.